leafOfTree/WindowTabs/README.md

     - [Wix Toolset Visual Studio 2022 Extension](https://marketplace.visualstudio.com/items?itemName=WixToolset.WixToolsetVisualStudio2022Extension)

-> You have to close Visual Studio to install the extension.
-Visual Studio 2019 still works.
+> You need to close Visual Studio to install the extension.
+Visual Studio 2019 and its Wix extension still work.

 - Compile and Release